rubaboo/Utils/Document/Resume-eng.md

 IntGraph is a static site generator, which inspired by Pelican.

-Some of the features include:

 * using Python as the backend language, supporting markdown format
 * no database or server-side logic, absolutely static pages
-* using Angular and Bootstrap front-end framework, making the site like a "dynamic" one
+* using AngularJS and Bootstrap as front-end framework, making the site like a "dynamic" one

 #### Interview Problem Platform - http://intgraph.wizmann.tk/